CPSSD/cerberus/CONTRIBUTING.md

 A pull request will be from a single feature branch, which will not be used for any other features after merging.
 Ideally, it will be deleted after a merge.

-All pull requests must be reviewed by at least one person who is not the submitter.
+All pull requests must be reviewed by at least two people who are not the submitter.
 You can ask in Slack for a review, or use Github's assign feature to assign the pull request to a specific person.